 This equation can be cast as a hypergeometric equation and thus solved exactly \cite{Piattella:2014lba}.
-Only one of the two independent solutions is well-behaved for $x \to 0$, i.e. is a constant:
+Only one of the two independent solutions is well-behaved for $x \to 0$, i.e., is a constant:

-The integration constant has to be picked in order to match with $9\Phi_{\rm P}/10$.
+The integration constant must be selected in order to match $9\Phi_{\rm P}/10$.

-In Fig.~\ref{Fig:PhiSHmattertoDE} we display the evolution of $\Phi$, computed for $w_x = -1.5,-1,-0.5$ from Eq.~\eqref{PhiSHmattertoDE}.
+In Fig.~\ref{Fig:PhiSHmattertoDE}, we display the evolution of $\Phi$, computed for $w_x = -1.5,-1,-0.5$ from Eq.~\eqref{PhiSHmattertoDE}.

-In Fig.~\ref{Fig:PhiPsievok1em4CLASS} we display the evolution of the potentials $\Phi$ (solid line) and $-\Psi$ (dashed-line) for the $\Lambda$CDM model with adiabatic initial condition using CLASS.
-The wavenumber chosen here is $k = 10^{-4}$ Mpc$^{-1}$, which corresponds to a scale larger than the horizon today and hence which spent the whole evolution outside the horizon.
-Note how the two potentials display a difference at early times, due to the presence of neutrinos, which are of course taken into account in CLASS.
+In Fig.~\ref{Fig:PhiPsievok1em4CLASS} we display the evolution of the potentials $\Phi$ (solid line) and $-\Psi$ (dashed-line) for the $\Lambda$CDM model with adiabatic initial conditions using CLASS.
+The wavenumber chosen here is $k = 10^{-4}$ Mpc$^{-1}$, which corresponds to a scale larger than the present time horizon that has spent the entire cosmic evolution outside the horizon.
+Note how the two potentials display a difference at early times due to the presence of neutrinos.